 In the old days, not having a permanent job is frowned upon and seen as a sign of laziness.
 But today, the gig economy is gaining traction, with more and more people looking at the gig economy as a potent way to earn money.
 It is still an idea that needs getting used, but on-demand work is slowly becoming the new job market.

 To understand the potential power of the gig economy, though, one may need to look back at a seedier side of American history ie the Wild West was economically aided by the sex industry.
-You can argue that prostitution, one of the world’s oldest profession, is in fact one of the world’s oldest gigs that gets women paid for sex-on -demand.
+You can argue that prostitution, one of the world’s oldest profession, is in fact one of the world’s oldest gigs.
+Women get paid for sex-on-demand.
 Despite its perceived negativity, these women eventually lead the creation of prosperous towns.
 In case you’re wondering, the women definitely were not short of career opportunities.
 America’s overall economy was in fact booming, with plenty of careers to choose from.

 Millenials at the Steering Wheel of Gig Economy